 Before you begin

-- If you're deploying for AWS/GCP machines, we suggest reviewing the multicloud planning guide before you start.
+- If you're deploying for AWS machines or GCP projects, review the multicloud planning guide.

 - Learn more about foundational cloud security posture management (CSPM).

 - Learn more about Azure Arc onboarding.

 When you enable Microsoft Defender for Servers on an Azure subscription or a connected AWS account, all of the connected machines will be protected by Defender for Servers.
 You can enable Microsoft Defender for Servers at the Log Analytics workspace level, but only servers reporting to that workspace will be protected and billed and those servers won't receive some benefits, such as Microsoft Defender for Endpoint, vulnerability assessment, and just-in-time VM access.

 After kicking off the planning process, review the second article in this planning series to understand how your data is stored, and Log Analytics workspace requirements.